FirebirdSQL/saturnin/docs/getting-started.rst

 ****************

 Recipes are Saturnin-specific configuration files with instructions for running Butler services built for Saturnin.
-Recipes can be created with the create recipe command, which creates a recipe template that typically needs to be modified further (because it only contains default values).
+Recipes can be created with the `create recipe` command, which creates a recipe template that typically needs to be modified further (because it only contains default values).
 Recipes created independently (e.g. by a solution supplier or provided by installed Saturnin application) must be installed with the `install recipe` command.

-Created or installed recipes can be run with the `run recipe-name` command.
+Created or installed recipes can be run with the `run recipe` command.
 You can get a list of recipes that can be started with the `list recipes` command.

 .. seealso::